fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 In addition to that, many of these solutions are also used for login when the user is on a "PC" running a Web version of the on-line bank as well as supporting 3D Secure.

+Open Banking introduced yet another function supported by mobile banking applications: SCA (Strong Customer Authentication).
+The APIs are written in such a way that they do not depend on any specific SCA solution.

 _That is, it is not entirely obvious why banks would switch to FIDO based solutions_.
 However, there is one big difference between